Kirah207/Kirah207/README.md

 <h2>💖 A Little About Me</h2>

-I’m a **Cloud Security Professional** with a unique background in **Philosophy**, which inspires me to approach cybersecurity in a thoughtful and people-centered way.
+I’m a **Cloud Security Architect** with a unique background in **Philosophy**, which inspires me to approach cybersecurity in a thoughtful and people-centered way.

-🌸 I’m deeply committed to helping businesses build **secure and scalable cloud environments**, all while ensuring compliance with key industry standards like **NIST, ISO 27001**, and **SOC 2**.
+🌸 I’m love helping businesses build **secure and scalable cloud environments**, while ensuring compliance with key industry standards like **NIST, ISO 27001**, and **SOC 2**.
 🌸 I have a strong foundation in **AWS** and **Azure**, and I’m excited to be diving into **AI Security**, exploring how we can **safeguard AI systems** and protect data in this fast-paced digital world.

 I believe in **making cybersecurity knowledge accessible**, breaking down complex concepts, and sharing them with others so that they can stay safe online.